Terkwood/book/src/tech/BUGOUT/too_cheap.md

 Enough was enough.
 I had no boss.
 I had no users.
 I had no chains.
 My self-respect was questionable.

-I would re-implement the backend [with redis streams](https://dev.to/pdambrauskas/event-sourcing-with-redis-45ha), so that my board could be only 24/7, using leftover CPU and RAM on the `t3.micro` instance that I was already paying for.
+I would re-implement the backend [with redis streams](https://dev.to/pdambrauskas/event-sourcing-with-redis-45ha), so that my game could be online 24/7, using leftover CPU and RAM on the `t3.micro` instance that I was already paying for.

 Why not?
 Redis is awesome!
 And by choosing `rust` for this portion of the impl, I knew I could keep my memory and CPU footprint low.